“Living by faith includes the call to something greater than cowardly self-preservation.”

 While they would allow me to examine their tools and observe their techniques in-person, the only instruction they would provide initially were two or three-word critiques of my frequent mistakes.
 I understand now that they were kind gentlemen, albeit 40~50 years older than me, but at the time this apprenticeship-style of training was frustrating.
 Only when I showed true progress would their answers stretch to 5 or 6 words because, unlike your humble servant at the time, (here is wisdom) they understood that lessons learned through many failures and a few success are learned best.

 They then assigned me the task of making an old-fashioned Japanese handplane, one without a chipbreaker, entirely by hand using a hand-forged blade by Mr. Masato Yokosaka.
-This was before he and his products became famous.
-This was an educational effort, one that I magnificently failed twice before finally getting it right, but which taught me the three most important factors in reducing tearout in handplanes, whether with wooden or steel body, with chipbreaker or without.
-Those three factors can be summarized as follows:
+This was before he and his products became famous, BTW.
+This was an educational effort, one that I magnificently failed twice before finally getting it right, but it taught me the three most important factors in reducing tearout in handplanes, whether with wooden or steel body, with chipbreaker or without.
+Unlike my curmudgeonly old masters, I won’t insist Beloved Customer stop reading until they have mastered all three of these factors, but master them you must if you are to achieve excellence with the handplane.

 Factor 1: The blade must be sharp.
 This factor depends on the quality of the blade and the skill of the person who sharpens it.
 We have a series of 30 posts about sharpening Japanese woodworking blades Beloved Customers may find beneficial.
 The series starts with this LINK.